apac-ml-tfc/forecast-poc/README.md

 The notebooks have been scrubbed of all output before usage, however if you'd like to see a fully worked out example of this process, explore the notebooks in the `completed` folder.

-## Process:
+## Process

 1. Deploying Your Working Environment
 1. Validating and Importing Target Time Series Data
-1. Validating and Importing Related Time Series Data (To Test)
 1. Creating and Evaluating Your First Predictors
-1. Importing Related Time Series Data (To Use)
+1. Validating and Importing Related Time Series Data
 1. Creating and Evaluating Related Time Series Enabled Predictors
 1. Next Steps

 That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
-It is recommended that you operate steps 2 and 4 beforehand.
+It is recommended that you try both data import steps beforehand.
 Once the related data has been successfully imported you can delete it so that it does not muddy the results from your first Predictor.

 ## Deploying Your Working Environment